JaccoR/hass-entso-e/README.md

 Or use this link to go directly there: [![Or use this link.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=JaccoR&repository=hass-entso-e&category=integration)

-Restart Home Assistant and add the integration through your settings.
+Restart Home Assistant and add the integration through Settings.

 ### Manual
 Download this repository and place the contents of `custom_components` in your own `custom_components` map of your Home Assistant installation.
 Restart Home Assistant and add the integration through your settings.